anoma/namada/CONTRIBUTING.md

 ### Changelog

-To track changes in Anoma and provide a nicely formatted change log with the releases, we utilize the [unclog CLI tool](https://github.com/informalsystems/unclog).
+To track changes in Namada and provide a nicely formatted change log with the releases, we utilize the [unclog CLI tool](https://github.com/informalsystems/unclog).
 Please do not modify the [change log](CHANGELOG.md) in your PRs, this file will be updated by the repository maintainers.

 With every PR, please make a separate commit that adds a record in the `.changelog` directory with a section that this PR belongs to together with a high-level description of the change.